Group Brainstorming Techniques to Inspire the Whole Team

 Then, expand who, what, when, where, why, and how into actual questions.
 For example, for “who,” you could ask, “Who is this idea or product for?”
 For “when,” you could try, “When will this product or plan go live?”
 The starbursting technique helps participants focus on generating answers to the questions.
 The team can work together to find solutions and further define the idea.

 The 5 Whys

 The 5 Whys is a popular technique for digging down to the root of a problem.
 To give it a spin, identify a specific problem.
 Have the facilitator ask, “Why is this problem occurring?”
 Allow the team to generate possible reasons.
 Once you’ve identified a starting answer, ask why again.
 Repeat the process at least five times to find the root of the issue.
 This technique is a good way to reexamine common challenges as a group.

-To take your brainstorming sessions to the next level, don’t forget to include your Vibe smartboard.
+To take your brainstorming sessions to the next level, don’t forget to include your Vibe Board.
 These interactive whiteboards are purpose-built for collaborating, ideation, and brainstorming.
-To get a closer look at Vibe, get a free demo .
+To get a closer look at Vibe, watch our demo video .

 The five rules of brainstorming are simple: